 Keep your documents safe

-If you have insurance for possessions, such as contents or vehicle cover, it would be wise to store copies of receipts for any valuable items in the same place.
-You could also keep photographs showing them in their current condition.
+If you have home contents cover, it’s a good idea to store copies of receipts for any valuable items you own in the same place.
+You could also keep photographs showing them in their current condition too, as these may help in the event of a claim.

 Something’s happened - what to do first

-If an incident has occurred and you need to claim on your insurance, first try to think whether there is any action that needs to be taken beforehand and contact your insurer for advice.
+If an incident has occurred and you need to claim on your insurance, first try to think whether there is any action that needs to be taken immediately and contact your insurer for advice.
 For example, if your car has been stolen or vandalised, or your property has been broken into, you should report this to the police immediately.
 Besides being the sensible thing to do, this is often a requirement for you to be able to make a claim on your policy.
-Keep the reference numbers from any reports you file to hand for your insurance claim application.
+Keep the reference numbers from any reports you file to submit with your insurance claim.

 If there is anything else you can document from the incident, do so.
-This could be photos or videos of a shabby hotel room, flight numbers for delayed or cancelled departures, lists of lost or stolen items, contact details for anyone who might have witnessed what happened, and so on.
+For example, if you’re claiming on your travel insurance, this could be flight numbers for delayed or cancelled departures, lists of lost or stolen items, contact details for anyone who might have witnessed what happened, and so on.

 Check your policy to see if it covers the incident